joliejulie/work/README.md

 Take all files pushed by AMP as input : filename is like 'c_TST.TKT.JLTT*' To sort out 3 files for JL/JC/NU, containing expected ticket numbers of feeds for each airline

+FormatTKTREQMIG.py
+Take all files pushed by AMP as input : filename is like 'c_TST.TKT.JLTT*' To format all TKTREQ MIG messages inside, and output in 'FormattedTKTREQMIG.md'.